Navigating Loss :

 Memories

 Sorting through personal belongings triggers emotional moments as you find photos, notes, and items with sentimental value.
 Remember these moments are an opportunity to honor and celebrate the person you have lost.
+The book "Keep The Memories Lose The Stuff" by Matt Paxton comes highly recommended and outlines a step-by-step process to help you get the job done while honoring the memories.

 Delays